About Us

 This text introduces the "calculus of variations", explaining how to achieve "optimization" of functions and functionals.
 It covers the "Euler–Lagrange equation", maxima and minima conditions, and practical applications in mechanics, geometry, and physics, offering a clear, accessible guide for students and researchers alike.

-Lectures on Differential Equations - Craig A. Tracy
+Lectures on Differential Equations - Craig Tracy (PDF)

 This is a student-friendly guide covering "ordinary differential equations", "matrix methods", and "Laplace transforms".
 It explains first- and second-order equations, systems, and practical solution techniques with clear examples, helping learners build a strong foundation in solving differential equations for math, physics, and engineering applications.